- We cover the history of MRP and DRP and how these methods were developed and why MRP is the basis of DRP, and how both became absorbed into ERP.

 What is MRP 1?

-MRP is normally just called that and not referred to as MRP 1.
-However because at one time it was popular to use the term MRP 2, MRP 1 was used to differentiate between MRP 1 and MRP 2.
+MRP usually is just called that and not referred to as MRP 1.
+However, because it was popular to use MRP 2, MRP 1 was used to differentiate between MRP 1 and MRP 2.
 As in someone might say in a meeting

 “wait did you mean MRP 1 or 2 when you just said MRP?”